S-Dey/udacity-full-stack-nanodegree/README.md

-# Udacity Full Stack Web Developer Nanodegree I Code Repository
+# Udacity Full Stack Web Developer Nanodegree Code Repository

-## About
-This repository contains the source codes for the concepts learnt in Udacity's [Full Stack Web Developer I nanodegree](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This repository includes the source codes for the concepts learnt in Udacity's [Full Stack Web Developer nanodegree](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 Feel free to fork this repository and/or contribute your own modifications.